a1nouru/impala-fleet-manager/NOTIFICATIONS_SETUP.md

 ## 📋 **System Overview**

-The Royal Express Fleet Manager now includes a comprehensive notification system that allows you to create automated WhatsApp group alerts based on various triggers including amounts, dates, and scheduled reminders.
+The Impala Express Fleet Manager now includes a comprehensive notification system that allows you to create automated WhatsApp group alerts based on various triggers including amounts, dates, and scheduled reminders.

 ## 🎯 **Features Implemented**